 A number of special services are available to Drake University students.
 Some of these services include the following:

-Health Science students are advised by the Office of Academic and Student Affairs until they declare a track at the end of their first year.
+Health Science students are advised by the Office of Academic and Student Affairs until they declare a track at the end of their first semester at Drake University.
 Then, a faculty member will serve as the student’s academic advisor.

 Purpose and Objectives of Advising Program